Vitamin A and Testosterone: The Impact of Retinoids and Carotenoids on T-Levels

 However, deficiency in vitamin A is not that common, unless you live in a developing country or if you’re eating a low-fat diet (the body has hard time absorbing vitamin A when there’s no fat with it).

-Anyhow, if you want to make sure that you get enough vitamin A, the simplest way would be to just to eat more liver, if you hate the taste, buy some high-quality vitamin A liquid (see link above).
+Anyhow, if you want to make sure that you get enough vitamin A, the simplest way would be to just to eat more liver, if you hate the taste, buy some high-quality vitamin A liquid (see link above or products below).